Karlskrona: History

 In 1682, bridges were built that connected the city center with the mainland.
 The first city plan, drawn up in 1683 by Erik Dahlbergh, Hans Wachtmeister and Carl Magnus Stuart, shows Karlskrona as a pure fortress.
 The 1694 plan by Erik Dahlberg, which was later followed, also provided space for urban development.
 The city grew quickly and by 1750 Karlskrona had about 10,000 inhabitants.
-It was then one of the biggest cities in the country.
+It was then one of the biggest cities in the country and soon became the kingdom's third largest city, after Riga and Stockholm.
 Most of the baroque buildings from this era are still standing, which is why the city centre is architecturally uniform.